 - Students distinguish, identify and structure data-management tasks (data collection, storage and analysis)

-- Students know and can apply statistical methods for data analysis (descriptive statistics and exploratory statistics) in a problem-oriented way (cf. Module PDE-03, Energy Data Management)
+- Students know and can apply statistical methods for data analysis (descriptive statistics and exploratory statistics) in a problem-oriented way (cf. Module RED-05, Energy Data Engineering)

-- Students know and can apply prognosis and optimization methods in a problem-oriented way (cf. Module PDE-02, Operations Research in der Energy Economics)
+- Students know and can apply prognosis and optimization methods in a problem-oriented way (cf. Module RED-09, Operations Research in der Energy Economics)

-- Students know the range of concepts for the automation and operation of large distributed systems, from traditional central-hierarchical SCADA systems to multi-agent systems (cf. Module PDE-08, Grid Operation, Analysis, Planning and Communication)
+- Students know the range of concepts for the automation and operation of large distributed systems, from traditional central-hierarchical SCADA systems to multi-agent systems (cf. Module RED-11, Grid Operation, Analysis, Planning and Communication)

 - Students know the possibilities and limitations of data-driven modeling methods compared to physics-based modeling and can create problem-oriented models.
 Special attention is given to the dynamic behavior of energy systems.